Right invariant Poisson Nijenhuis structures on Lie groupoids Correspondence and Classification: Abstract

 \section{Abstract}

-This paper focuses on the introduction of right-invariant Poisson-Nijenhuis structures on Lie groupoids and their infinitesimal counterparts, also known as $(\Lambda, \mathbf{n})-$structures.
-A $(\Lambda, \mathbf{n})-$structure refers to a combination of a Poisson structure and a Nijenhuis structure.
-The paper also presents a mutual correspondence between $(\Lambda, n)-$structures on Lie algebroids and Poisson-Nijenhuis structures $(\Pi, N)$ on their corresponding Lie groupoids, under certain conditions.
-This correspondence demonstrates a connection between the infinitesimal and global structures.
-Finally, the paper concludes with an illustrative example to enhance the understanding of the concepts introduced.
+In this paper, we introduce right-invariant Poisson-Nijenhuis Structures on Lie groupoids and their infinitesimal counterparts as called $(\wedge , \mathbf{n})-$structures.
+Also, we present a one-to-one correspondence between $(\LL ,\mathbf{n})-$structures on Lie algebroids with Poisson-Nijenhuis structures $(\Pi , \mathbf{N})$ on their Lie groupoids under certian conditions.
+Also, we give some illustrative examples .